When the customer leaves a hosted page/ checkout page unattended for some time or when he closes the webpage, it is counted as an Abandoned Cart.

 To track abandoned carts, you can make use of Hosted Pages API attributes.
 To know more, refer Chargebee's solution article on how to track abandoned carts .

-The report includes details about the customer, product and the value recovered during checkout.
+The report includes details about the customer, product, value recovered and the recovery source during checkout.

 For a cart to be counted in as a recovered cart, the email ID used by the customer during cart abandonment and while checking out should be the same.